The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * **aDPS** - Short for adjusted damage per second.
 This will factor in all the damage you do, but subtract specific single target buffs like Dragon Sight, Standard Step, Devilment and Astrologian cards.

 - - -

-## Theorycrafting vs. Practice

-Theorycrafting is an important piece to talk about before you dive too deep into this document.
-There are always two parts to theorycrafting: the crafting of the actual theory and testing the theory by putting it into live play.
-Thanks to the release of Endwalker, we can now actually test and play Reaper.
-That being said, not every scenario or situation can immediately be tested.
-As of re-writing this section, we do not have Savage raids or Ultimates, so some of these concepts may not work within whatever limitations the fights put on us.
-Lastly, new theories will be listed here as we discover them, but I will try to notate them as “not tested” if required.
-The aim of this guide is to maximize Reaper’s potential without using any third party tools, so optimizations that require their use will be left out.

 ![](/img/jobs/rpr/ffxiv_02012022_002717_188.png)